Constitutional Law I, Constitutional Law II, Advanced Constitutional Law, First Amendment, Second Amendment, State Constitutional Law.

 He has testified numerous times before Congress and state legislatures, including before the U.S. Senate Judiciary Committee on the Supreme Court nominations of Elena Kagan and Sonia Sotomayor.

-Kopel appears weekly on Colorado Inside-Out, a public affairs discussion program on Colorado Public Television, channel 12.
+Kopel appears weekly on Colorado Inside-Out, a public affairs discussion program on Colorado Public Television, channel 12 and has won three regional Emmys from the Heartland Chapter of the National Academy of Television Arts and Sciences.

 Before joining the Independence Institute, he served as an Assistant Attorney General for the State of Colorado, dealing with enforcement of hazardous waste, Superfund, and other environmental laws.
 In 1998-99, he served as an Adjunct Professor of Law at New York University.
 From 2001 to 2009 he was a media columnist for the Rocky Mountain News.